aduffy70/LabNotes/_posts/2025/2025-05-02-testing-mean-pairwise-disturbances.md

 aa << ad < an << dd < dn < nn
 ```

-I want to know if the ones that are different have statistically significant differences and hoe that the ones that seem more similar are not significantly different.
+I want to know if the ones that are different have statistically significant differences and expect that the ones that seem similar are not significantly different.

 So I will test the following with permutations expecting a significant difference):
   * ad - aa \> 0